nickarora/redux-wordpress-docker/readme.md

 ####  Step 4: Working with Node/Redux
 1. Visit [redux.docker.dev:8080](http://redux.docker.dev:8080/) to see the site in action.
 2. Changes to the client-side code will automatically update in the browser thanks to React-Hot-Loader 3 (note: this is still in beta and a reload may occasionally be necessary)
-3. Changes to the server-side will cause the node server (port 8000) to restart.
+3. The Node server is being served using Nodemon.
+This means changes to the server-side code will cause the node server (port 8000) to restart.
 Because Docker for mac is slow, this can take a little time.
 Be patient.
 4. By default Redux DevTools will be visible, allowing you to inspect the Redux state.
 To hide the DevTools press `Ctrl + h`.
 To move DevTools to another edge of the screen press `Ctrl + q`
-5. The Node server is being served using Nodemon.
-This means changes to the server code will cause the server to restart on the fly.

 ### Bonus 1: Logging
 To view container logs use `docker-compose logs <container-name>`.
 The container-name is the name specified in `docker-compose.yml`